 If we wish to find out the average price from January 8 to 12, we can use the AVERAGE function along with the COUNT and OFFSET functions.

 The formula to use will be:

 The OFFSET function helped in creating dynamic rectangular ranges.
 By giving the starting reference B2, we specified the rows and columns the final range would include.

-OFFSET would now return a range originating from the last entry in column B. Now the COUNT function is used for all of column B to get the required row offset.
-COUNT counts only numeric values, so the headings if any are automatically ignored.
+OFFSET will now return a range originating from the last entry in column B. Now the COUNT function is used for all of column B to get the required row offset.
+It counts only numeric values, so the headings, if any, are automatically ignored.

-There are 12 numerical values in column B so offset would resolve to OFFSET(B2,12,0,-5).
-With these values, OFFSET starts at B2, offset 12 rows to B13, then uses -5 to extend the rectangular range up “backward” 5 rows to create the range B9:B12.
+There are 12 numerical values in column B, so offset would resolve to OFFSET(B2,12,0,-5).
+With these values, OFFSET starts at B2, offsets 12 rows to B13, then uses -5 to extend the rectangular range up “backward” five rows to create the range B9:B12.

 Finally, OFFSET returns the range B9:B12 to the AVERAGE function, which computes the average of values in that range.

-- If we wish to count logical values, we should use the COUNTA function.
+- If we wish to count logical values, then we should use the COUNTA function.